Academy of Technology

 The Academy of Technology or AOT is a self-financed undergraduate engineering college in Adisaptagram, Hooghly, West Bengal, India.
-It was established in 2003 by Ananda Educational Development and Charitable Organisation, a trust.
+It was established in 2003 by "Ananda Educational Development and Charitable Organisation"(AEDCO), a trust.
 The college is affiliated to Maulana Abul Kalam Azad University of Technology and all the programmes are approved by the All India Council for Technical Education.

 The campus is located on the side of G.T. road at Adisaptagram, Hooghly.
 The college is only 200 meters away from Adisaptagram railway station, next station to Bandel on Howrah–Barddhaman main line [Eastern Railway] and only 70 to 80 minutes journey from Howrah railway station.
-Kolkata Airport is only 47 km away.
+Kolkata Airport is only 69 km away.

 Kanchrapara railway station (North 24 Parganas) is 9.4 KM and Kalyani railway station (Nadia) is 10.4 KM from Academy of Technology.